JohnKorreckk/Chess-Engine/README.md

 ## Features
 - **Functional GUI**: Chess Board GUI that allows drag and drop of pieces and piece captures.
 - **Move Generation**: Efficient algorithms for generating all legal moves from any given position.
-(Working progress)
 - **Board Evaluation**: Static evaluation functions to assess the strength of a position.
 (Working progress)
 - **AI Logic**: Basic AI capabilities using Minimax and Alpha-Beta pruning.
 (Working progress)
 - **Testing**: Unit tests to validate key functionalities.